-The standards of Internal Audit are assessed against the Public Sector Internal Audit Standards (PSIAS) and an external assessment of Internal Audit against the PSIAS standards was undertaken in 2017-18.
+The standards of Internal Audit are assessed against the Public Sector Internal Audit Standards (PSIAS) and an external assessment of Internal Audit against the PSIAS standards was undertaken in 2017/18.

 The results of the assessment were positive and the service continues to undertake a self-assessment against the standards on an annual basis with the results reported to the Joint Audit Committee.

-During 2019-20 Internal Audit has continued the approach of concentrating on the major risks faced by the PCC and the Force.
+During 2020/21 Internal Audit has continued the approach of concentrating on the major risks faced by the PCC and the Force.
 This revised approach has allowed the Commissioner to have increased confidence in the governance, risk management and control processes.
 In the construction of the Internal Audit plan for the year ahead, consultation has taken place with senior managers to ensure the areas of greatest risk are prioritised.
-The plan in 2020-21 will be subject to revisions as a result of COVID-19 and other changes in the risk profiles of the organisations.
+The plan in 2020/21 was subject to revisions as a result of COVID-19 which restricted the availability of resources across WMP.